UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ## About CATALOG.html

-CATALOG.html MUST contain an RDFa element which wraps metadata about the whole data set (schema:Dataset).
-The div element is used in this example, but any HTML5 element is allowed as long as it is expressed in well-formed HTML, this applies to all the examples below.
+CATALOG.html MUST contain an RDFa element which wraps metadata about the whole data set creating a DataCrate microdocument.
+The div element is used in this example, but any HTML5 element MAY be used as long as it is expressed in well-formed HTML, this applies to all the examples below.

 ```